mssgill/hscSphinx/pipeline_tools.rst

 Coadd data (requires dataId with tract and patch)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The values for the coadd data are the same as those for the single frame data, but include the prefix ``deepCoadd_``.
+The values for the coadd data are usually the same as those for the single frame data, but include the prefix ``deepCoadd_``.
+The exception is that ``calexp`` is simply called ``deepCaodd``.
 There are no coadd equivalents for the 'postISRCCD', 'wcs' and 'fcr' targets as these apply only to single frame measurements.

 ==================== ===========================
 Single Frame target  Coadd Target
 ==================== ===========================
-calexp               **deepCoadd_calexp**
+calexp               **deepCoadd**
 psf                  **deepCoadd_psf**
 src                  **deepCoadd_src**
 ==================== ===========================